rrrene/inch/README.md

   roles.
 Maybe provide current version of show as `inch inspect`
 * Add support for multiple method signatures for methods (realized via the @overload tag in YARD)
-* Add some kind of "pedantic" mode that suggests even "okay" looking objects if they don't meet all the criteria
 * Refactor some of the messy CLI::Output classes

 ## License